-Every year for past decade, Veterinary Practice News has hosted the annual “They Ate What?!” competition, where veterinarians send in the most eye-popping radiographs their practices have encountered.
+Every year for the past decade, Veterinary Practice News has hosted the annual “They Ate What?!” competition, where veterinarians send in the most eye-popping radiographs their practices have encountered.

 In past years, our judges have seen plenty of balls in bellies.
 But not 26 golf balls in one Dobie belly.
 The radiograph and corresponding photo won first place for Gordon Schmucker, DVM, of Lisbon Veterinary Clinic in Lisbon, Ohio.